kaltura/platform-install-packages/CONTRIBUTING.md

 * https://github.com/kaltura/playkit-js - The Kaltura v3 Player Framework (AKA PlayKit)
 * https://github.com/kaltura/kmcng - The Kaltura Management Console (aka KMCng)
 * https://github.com/kaltura/player-studio - The HTML5 Player Studio (aka Studio v2)

+For a full listing of our FOSS repos, see https://github.com/kaltura.

 If you are uncertain as to which project a specific code belongs to, please run: